-Developing Control Methods, Evaluating Impacts, and Applying Ecology, Behavior, Genetics, and Demographics to Manage Predators
+Developing Control Methods, Evaluating Impacts, and Applying Ecology to Manage Carnivores

 Data on predator population dynamics, ecology, and behavior in relation to predation patterns on species of human concern, mainly livestock, game species, other predators, and threatened and endangered species, are needed for effective depredation management.
 In addition, these data can be used as a basis for developing accurate methodologies for indexing predator abundance, monitoring programs, and damage assessment.
 Such programs are increasingly important because they provide evidence of regulatory compliance (i.e., NEPA and ESA).
 While many data exist, significant gaps remain regarding predator-prey, predator-predator, and predator-livestock relationships, and methods of damage assessment and management.
 Despite increasing interest in selective strategies for reducing depredations, few practical alternatives exist.
 In addition, conflict between humans and predators is increasing, particularly at the interface between urban areas and wildland environments.